 Baker was born in 1916 in Troy, New York and joined the U.S. Army after graduating from high school.
 After Army basic training he was sent to fight in World War II.

 On July 7, Baker's position came under attack by a large Japanese force.
-Although seriously wounded early in the attack, he refused to be evacuated and continued to fight in the close-range battle until running out of ammunition.
+Although seriously wounded early in the attack, he refused to be evacuated and continued to fight in the close-range battle until he ran out of ammunition.

 When a comrade was wounded while trying to carry him to safety, Baker insisted that he be left behind.
 At his request, his comrades left him propped against a tree and gave him a pistol, which had eight bullets remaining.